-Too often do we think – about everything – constantly.
-We rarely allow ourselves to just simply “be” in the moment without thinking about dozens of other things in the process.
+Too often we think about everything constantly and rarely allow ourselves to just simply “be” in the moment.
+This is because we are always thinking about dozens of other things.

 There is nothing scary, bigoted, or difficult about simply allowing yourself to experience a passing moment of time without forcing too many thoughts to scatter the experience.

-Practicing and improving ones meditation skills are a great way to be present and achieve mindfulness, but oftentimes we visualize and meditate without even knowing it.
+Practicing and improving ones meditation skills are a great way to be present and achieve mindfulness.
+Oftentimes we visualize and meditate without even knowing it.

-Have you ever daydreamed about something so intently that time seems to have stopped while you pictured one moment across what felt to be a thousand different timelines?
+Have you ever daydreamed about something so intently that time seems to have stopped?

 Whatever your spiritual or religious beliefs, mindfulness and spiritual thinking are an integral part of a successful and happy life.
 All you need to do is dream more and think less.